worldwidedevs/ehrebot/README.md

-# discordbot 🤖
+# ehrebot 💰

-A Discord Bot made with Python 3.7.7
+> This is a project for german speaking members.
+It will likely not be translated.

->⚠️ This bot is only available for developing and testing and is not ready to be used on any public servers.
+>⚠️ This bot is not recommended to be used on any public servers.

-Invite with ```https://discord.com/oauth2/authorize?client_id=765233309155328092&scope=bot&permissions=2146958847``` (dev version with ```https://discord.com/oauth2/authorize?client_id=765981065986179112&scope=bot&permissions=2146958847```.
+Ein Discord Bot als Gemeinschaftsprojekt - hauptsächlich als bespaßung gedacht.
+Der Bot simuliert eine einfache Bank mit kleinen Extras.

-Permissions are configured for testing purposes.
+Der Bot kann mit diesem Link (`https://discord.com/oauth2/authorize?client_id=773673562090766348&scope=bot&permissions=2080898120`) eingeladen werden.